RalfNorthman/elm-zoom-plot/README.md

 # Plot zoomable linecharts with Elm

-The main objectives of this package is to draw linecharts that:
+The main objective of this package is to draw linecharts that:
 * Have mouse drag zoom
 * Have reasonable time axes